 DOING THE RIGHT THING IN THE RIGHT ORDER

 Have you noticed I've not once used the words "social media expert" so far?
 It's because social media is an expertise/skill that the above 8 roles have to varying degrees.
 Hiring a social media expert without knowing the bigger picture of why you're hiring them and what major role they'll play is moot.

 I've said it before and I'll say it again: you'll fast track your success and liberation by doing the right things (which you are doing), in the right order (which you likely aren't doing).

+Pursue a common dream, rather than fame, and your soul is guaranteed to feel fulfilled.
 In my 7 years of building a boutique coaching business while traveling 100+ countries, my only regret is that I myself didn't do things in the right order.

 What's the right order?